Domain name registrar: Commercialization

 Each ICANN-accredited registrar must pay a fee of US$4,000 plus a variable fee.
-As of The sum of annual registrar fees are estimated to total US$10.4 million for 2025 financial year The competition created by the shared registration system enables end users to choose from many registrars offering a range of related services at varying prices.
+In the 2025 financial year, the sum of annual registrar fees were estimated to total US$10.4 million.
+The competition created by the shared registration system enables end users to choose from many registrars offering a range of related services at varying prices.

 Designated registrar

 Domain registration information and accreditation is maintained by the domain name registries, which contract with domain registrars to provide registration services to the public.
 Domain name registrars are organizations that allow individuals or entities (registrants) to register a domain name.
 An end user selects a registrar to provide the registration service, and that registrar becomes the designated registrar for the domain purchased by the user, also referred to as the Registered Name Holder.

 Only the designated registrar may modify or delete information about domain names in a central registry database.
 It is not unusual for a registered name holder to switch registrars, invoking a domain transfer process between the registrars involved, that is which is governed by domain name transfer policies established by the affiliated registry and ICANN.

 When a registrar registers a .com domain name for an end-user, it must pay a maximum annual fee of US$9.59 and for .net the maximum price for one year is set at $9.92 to VeriSign, the registry operator for .com, and a US$0.18 annual administration fee to ICANN.
 Between 2012 and 2021, the U.S. government set a price cap on the wholesale cost of .com domain registrations at $7.85 per year.
 Since then, the wholesale cost has increased marginally on an annual basis.

 Registrars may offer registration through third party resellers who may not be ICANN-accredited registrars.
 An end-user either registers directly with a registrar, or indirectly through one or more layers of resellers.
 As of 2023, the retail cost generally ranges from a low of about $9.70 per year to about $35 per year for a simple .com domain registration, although registrars often discount the price for a registration when ordered with other products such as web hosting services.
 The price for other gTLD registrations or renewals can vary.